 The Picture Gallary and Neptune’s Grotto are two other highlights of this city.
 If you are a history-lover, you will find it hard to leave within one day.

 So, before you hop on a coach back to Berlin, take your time.
 Roam around and soak in the exquisite vibe of Potsdam.
+This should definitely be on your list in spending 2 days in Berlin.

-In our list of top day trips from Berlin, Peacock Island is a must for all nature-lovers.
+In our list of top day trips from Berlin, Peacock Island is a must for all nature lovers.
 With rare plants and beautiful trees, this island is also home to many different peacocks.

 The biggest highlight of this place is the Peacock Island Castle.
 This castle gives an impression of a romantic and exquisite ruin.

 The entire island will give you an impression of an English landscape park.
 Besides the luxurious vegetation, you will also find many historical buildings like the Memorial temple of Queen Luise.
-Built in 1829, this temple deserves a definite visit.
+Built-in 1829, this temple deserves a definite visit.

 Further north from the temple is the very famous Dairy Farm.
 It is a delightful place for people of all ages.